Politics latest news: We're not a nanny state and won't tell people to use less energy, says climate minister

 Britain is "not a nanny state" and households will not be told to use less energy this winter, the climate minister has confirmed.

-A £15million information campaign urging the public to conserve energy was backed by Jacob Rees-Mogg, and could have saved households around £300.
+A £15million information campaign urging the public to conserve energy was backed by Jacob Rees-Mogg, and was estimated to save households around £300.
 It was then reported overnight to have been rejected by Liz Truss in the face of backing from her Business Secretary.

 However, Graham Stuart insisted there was no "highly-developed campaign which we were passionately devoted to" and stressed the need for "the right messaging" in the months ahead.